 - Whatever ice cream base recipe you use, look for one with a 1 pint/half-quart yield.
 The ice cream base will only take up about 1/3 to 1/2 of your quart-sized bag at first, but will expand as it firms up.

 - Ice Cream Salt is exactly the same thing as rock salt.
-So theoretically, if you’ve got a bag of that in your garage you could go ahead and use that, no need to buy specific ice cream salt.
+So theoretically, if you’ve got a bag of that in your garage you could go ahead and use that, no need to buy specific ice cream salt — rock salt meant for roads just isn’t considered food grade so you know, be careful.
 In a pinch, even a very, very liberal application of regular kosher salt will work.